Turmeric for Rheumatoid Arthritis: What Current Research Is Exploring

 - Curcumin should not replace prescribed medications

-These limitations are why researchers call for more standardized, large-scale trials.
+These limitations are why researchers continue to call for more standardized, large-scale clinical trials.

 How to Choose a Turmeric Supplement for RA-Related Research Topics

-If someone is exploring turmeric as part of their wellness routine, research-supported features often include:
+If someone is exploring turmeric as part of a wellness routine, research-supported product features often include:

 - Standardized 95% curcuminoids for potency